Lsfr271/FPM/README.md

 This API allows you to check file permissions.
 There can be 3 levels, USER, ADMIN, and OWNER.
 User has low-control, Admin has moderate control, and Owner has full control.
 There can only be 1 owner.

 ## HOW TO INSTALL (GCC/G++ ONLY)
+### before starting, go to releases to get the .rar file and extract it to follow the steps, or copy the files from the repository.

 1- Copy the files from include and src to one main folder.
 Name it whatever you want (the folder).

 2- Go to compiling folder.
 It will teach you to build tasks.json and launch.json, c_cpp_properties.json if needed.